FCC Computer Inquiries: Computer III

-These separate structural subsidiaries were not required to be set up by the BOCs if they were moving from a structural safeguard to non-structural safeguard.
-To set up these safeguards the FCC created two non-structural safeguards called the Comparatively Efficient Interconnection ("CEI") and Open Network Architecture ("ONA").
+The FCC found that the cost of structural separation outweighed its benefits.
+The FCC created two non-structural safeguards: the Comparatively Efficient Interconnection (CEI) and the Open Network Architecture (ONA).
+BOCs were not required to form separate subsidiaries if they moved from a structural safeguard to non-structural safeguard.

 Comparatively Efficient Interconnection

-The BOCs to solve the non-structural separation for entering into enhanced services created a temporary solution called the Comparatively Efficient Interconnection (CEI).
-The CEI allowed BOCs to enter the enhanced service market on a non-structural basis.
-This allowed the ESP to integrate with the BOC and the separate subsidiary was no longer needed.
-Under current rules, the FCC permitted the company to post their CEI plans on the company website.
-The following information must be included in the CEI plan: information on interface functionality, unbundling of basic services, resale, technical characteristics, installation, maintenance and repair, end-user access, CEI availability, minimization of transport costs, and recipients of CEI."
-The CEI plans were used to make sure that if a BOC had terms and conditions with an affiliated ESP's they would provide the same provisions to non-affiliated ESP's.
-This was intended to provide ESPs equal access to basic services that the BOCs use to provide their own enhanced service.
+The Comparatively Efficient Interconnection was a temporary solution to allow BOCs to enter the enhanced service market on a non-structural basis.
+It allowed an enhanced service provider (ESP) to integrate with the BOC, removing the need for a separate subsidiary.
+The FCC permitted the company to post their CEI plans on the company website.
+The CEI plan must include "information on interface functionality, unbundling of basic services, resale, technical characteristics, installation, maintenance and repair, end-user access, CEI availability, minimization of transport costs, and recipients of CEI."
+The CEI plans were used to make sure that if a BOC provided favorable terms to an affiliated ESP, they would provide the same terms to unaffiliated ESPs.
+This was intended to provide ESPs equal access to the basic services that the BOCs use to provide their own enhanced service.

 Open Network Architecture

-The second safeguard that the FCC introduced required BOCs to break their networks into "basic building blocks" and make those available to ESPs to build new services, which became known as the Open network architecture (ONA).
-The basic service offering by the BOCs were to be broken apart to help the ESP market.
-The building blocks would be divided by the BOCs as follows: Basic Service Elements, Basic Serving Arrangements, Complimentary Network Services, and Ancillary Network Services.
-Even if a BOC did not want to enter the ESP market they were required to file with the FCC their ONA plans.
-If the BOCs successfully filed an ONA plan with the Commission, it would then be permitted to provide integrated ESP services without filing a CEI plan.
+The second safeguard that the FCC introduced, which became known as the Open Network Architecture, required BOCs to break their networks into "basic building blocks" and make those available to ESPs for building new enhanced services.
+The BOCs' basic service offerings were broken apart to help the ESP market.
+The offerings were divided into Basic Service Elements, Basic Serving Arrangements, Complimentary Network Services, and Ancillary Network Services.
+Even if a BOC did not want to enter the ESP market, they were required to file ONA plans with the FCC.
+Only after filing would BCCs be permitted to provide integrated ESP services without a CEI plan.

 Safeguards

-The Computer Inquiries III provided safeguards that fell upon different entities into the following categories: annual ONA reporting, network information disclosure, cross-subsidization prohibitions, accounting safeguards, and customer proprietary network information.
+The Computer III inquiry provided other safeguards: annual ONA reporting, network information disclosure, cross-subsidization prohibitions, accounting safeguards, and customer proprietary network information.